Salsdev/100-Days_Of_Python/day_3/README.md

   ```

 ## Conclusion
 Day 3 was filled with practical exercises that tested my ability to use conditional statements and logical operators effectively.
 These exercises not only bolstered my problem-solving skills but also prepared me for more complex programming challenges.
-I look forward to continuing to build and share my coding journey..
+I look forward to continuing to build and share my coding journey.